grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "The fucking hull.
 I can't deal with Chips' fucking problems right now.
 We have a limited window -- that is, how long our batteries will hold out -- to find a way to lose these fuckers following us.
 I'm open to suggestions."

 "We could try shutting down entirely -- maybe they will fly right over the top of us?"
-Suggested Hemi.

 At that moment another ping bounced through the hull of the _Prospect_.

 Percy rolled her eyes.
 "That, of course, is why shutting down and hiding quietly won't work.
 There's no fucking way we will get out of range of active sonar at the rate we are moving."

 "We could speed up, get them to match our speed, then shut down and let them shoot past," said Hemi.
-"That way they would be the ones moving out of range, as relieve us of the effort."
+"That way they would be the ones moving out of range, and relieve us of the effort."

 "How fast would we have to get them going so that they are out of sonar range by their next ping?"

 "Assuming they keep pinging every 15 minutes..."
 Hemi did some quick calculations, touching his thumb to his forefinger as he counted.
 "Fairly fast.
 Perhaps 15 knots?"

-"We'd use up the entire charge left on our battery in something like a quarter of a fucking hour at that speed."
+"We'd use up the entire charge left on our battery in something like a quarter of an hour at that speed."

 "It does indeed seem like this commander knows his tactics," said Hemi.
 "A less experienced sub driver would have made more mistakes.
 I do not see how we have any other option than to continue on our current course, and hope an opportunity presents itself."

 "But it fucking kills me to have no plan Hemi."

+[//]: # (----- invisible character break)

 [//]: # (### The scattering layer)

-Captain Percy and Hemi refilled their coffee cups and Hemi brought an extra one to Bastian in the control room, who gratefully accepted it into the long fingers of the hand that wasn't holding a smoldering cigarette.
+Percy and Hemi refilled their coffee cups and Hemi brought an extra one to Bastian in the control room, who gratefully accepted it into the long fingers of the hand that wasn't holding a smoldering cigarette.
 Hemi sat down in the planes control seat, and swiveled to review the tank ballast control panel.
-He made some small adjustments to the ballast to trim the boat more level -- probably to account for the water they were once again taking through the poorly-welded gash in the pressure hull, he thought to himself as he went through his trim calculations.
+He made some small adjustments to the ballast to trim the boat more level -- probably to account for the water they were once again taking in through the poorly-welded gash in the pressure hull, he thought to himself.

 [//]: # (After midnight: night 3, run to Stilt City) Percy stayed below the control room in the sonar compartment with Cassandra still listening to the sonar.
 She confirmed with Cassandra that their situation had not changed at all, then stepped to the navigation table.
 She looked at the clock and then used a pair of calipers to measure against the ruler.
-She put the calipers to the chart, and marked down a single dash with the grease pencil to show the progress they had made in the last hour.
-The progress was painfully small and slowly achieved.
+She put the calipers to the chart, and marked down a single dash with the grease pencil to show the progress they had made in the last hour -- painfully small and slowly achieved progress.

-They sank quickly back into the mired boredom of the chase.
+The crew sank quickly back into the mired boredom of the chase.
 In the control room, Bastian lit one cigarette off another as he awkwardly tried to lean back in the control chair and put his feet up on the panel in front of him.
 Despite the casual repose, he was professional enough with his job that his eyes never left the gauges showing the status of the boat -- even though the array of dials and their indicating needles had not moved in any substantial way for hours on end.
+[//]: # (---- EDITED TO HERE ----)
+[//]: # (2k words from last EDIT point)

 The air thickened with smoke, became damp with the condensation of their breathing, and took on a shallow flatness after having been passed through carbon-dioxide scrubbers.
 The control room and sonar compartment felt hazy and wet.
 Hemi continually wiped water droplets from the ballast gauges with a grimy red cotton rag.